Maloney Again Votes to Impeach President | The Highlands Current

 On Jan.
 7, Putnam County Executive MaryEllen Odell, also a Republican, added: “We have much work to do to keep this country the shining example of democracy that it has always been.
 The world is watching.
 Americans have the right to protest, but not to break the law while doing so.
 For the future of our children, I would hope we could put our country first, despite any differences.”

-The same day, at the monthly meeting of the Philipstown Town Board, whose members are all Democrats, Supervisor Richard Shea spoke up as soon as the Pledge of Allegiance, which traditionally opens board sessions, ended.
+The same day, at the monthly meeting of the Philipstown Town Board, whose members are all Democrats, Supervisor Richard Shea spoke up immediately after the recitation of the Pledge of Allegiance, which traditionally opens board sessions.

 “In light of events of the last 24 hours, that pledge means a lot more today,” he said.
 “I certainly never thought in my lifetime I would see anything like the horrible events of yesterday.
 It doesn’t make any sense.
 It’s not something I can comprehend.
 But this is what happens when you get stupid people as leaders, or not even leading, just [being] stupid people, and then stupid people following them.”